-If you’ve been contemplating ways to make your recently purchased land more usable, you may not have thought of forestry mulching.
+If you’ve been contemplating ways to make your recently purchased land more usable, you should consider forestry mulching.

 Clearing land can be expensive and time-consuming, but there is a way to cut both costs and time.